BramD1/BramD1/README.md

-# Hi there! 👋 I'm Bramantyo Anandaru Suyadi
+# Hi there! 👋
+# My name is Bramantyo Anandaru Suyadi

 ## 🚀 About Me
-I'm a **data enthusiast** with a corporate finance background, leveraging data analytics and data engineering to drive business insights.
-I specialize in Python, SQL, and automation tools to create efficient data pipelines and predictive models.
-Passionate about transforming raw data into actionable insights, I bridge the gap between finance and technology.
+I specialize in Python, SQL, and database languages that will allow me to create visualization, analysis, and prediction that can help businesses make the best decision.
+My background education that specializes in corporate finance, along with my technical skills listed below will help the analysis and prediction part.

 ## 🔧 Technologies & Tools
 - **Programming**: Python (Pandas, NumPy, SQLAlchemy, FastAPI)